briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 the first (1st) day of the hearing unless the parties agree otherwise.

-5. _(E)_ The Board of Tax Review may affirm, reverse, or modify the Tax Administrator’s assessment or any part of that assessment.
-The Board of Tax Review shall issue a final determination on the appeal within ninety (90) days after the Board of Tax Review’s final hearing on the appeal, and send a copy of its final determination by ordinary mail to all of the parties to the appeal within fifteen (15) days after issuing the final determination.
-The taxpayer or the Tax Administrator may appeal the Board of Tax Review’s final determination as provided in Section 5717.011 of the ORC.
+5. _(E)_ The Board of Tax Review may affirm, reverse, or modify the Tax Administrator's assessment or any part of that assessment.
+The Board of Tax Review shall issue a final determination on the appeal within ninety (90) days after the Board of Tax Review's final hearing on the appeal, and send a copy of its final determination by ordinary mail to all of the parties to the appeal within fifteen (15) days after issuing the final determination.
+The taxpayer or the Tax Administrator may appeal the Board of Tax Review's final determination as provided in Section 5717.011 of the ORC.

 6. _(F)_ The Board of Tax Review created pursuant to this section shall adopt